Generalizing matrix representations to fully heterochronous ranked tree shapes: Sampling Schemes

 \end{prop} \begin{proof} As the initial conditions are trivial, we assume $n\ge3$.
-To prove the recursion, we use that $K_n$ is also the number of full-cherry trees with $2n$ leaves.
+To prove the recursion, we use that $\left|\mathcal{T}^*_n\right|$ is also the number of full-cherry trees with $2n$ leaves.
 The full-cherry trees with $2n$ leaves may be constructed as follows.
 Select two full-cherry trees $T_1$ and $T_2$, where $T_1$ has $2\ell$ leaves and $T_2$ has $2(n-\ell)$ leaves with $0<\ell<n$; extend the total orderings of the internal nodes of $T_1$ and $T_2$ to a common total ordering; join $T_1$ and $T_2$ with a new root node whose children are the roots of $T_1$ and $T_2$.
 Since $T_1$ has $2\ell-1$ internal nodes and $T_2$ has $2(n-\ell)-1$ internal nodes, there are exactly $\binom{2n-2}{2\ell-1}$ ways to extend to a common ordering.
-The sum in \eqref{Gm_recursion} corresponds to this construction, where the factor $\frac{1}{2}$ accounts for double counting due to constructing full-cherry trees from ordered pairs $(T_1,T_2)$ rather than sets $\{T_1,T_2\}$. \end{proof}
+The sum in \eqref{Gm_recursion} corresponds to this construction, where the factor $\frac{1}{2}$ accounts for double counting due to constructing full-cherry trees from ordered pairs $(T_1,T_2)$ rather than unordered pairs $\{T_1,T_2\}$. \end{proof}

-We note that this recursion agrees with the recursion for strictly ordered binary trees by Poupard \cite{poupard1989}.
+We note that this recursion agrees with the recursion for strictly ordered binary trees by Poupard \cite{poupard1989}, although her proof does not involve full-cherry trees.
 Indeed, Poupard's strictly ordered binary tree is a different name for the fully heterochronous ranked tree shape.
+We restate the result to emphasize the value of working with a full-cherry tree, which will be the building block of the coalescent model introduced below.
 Using this recursion and an argument by generating functions, Poupard showed that the number of strictly ordered binary trees with $n$ leaves is equal to the $n^{th}$ reduced tangent number (see \eqref{eq.cardinality}).
+Table \ref{tab:cardinality} compares the cardinality of the space of isochronous ranked tree shapes and that of fully heterochronous ranked tree shapes for varying numbers of leaves.

 In this section we introduce three methods for sampling fully heterochronous ranked tree shapes.
 The first method is a coalescent model inspired by the bijection with full-cherry trees \citep[Proposition 2]{Palacios2015}.
 This model is ``bottom-up'' in the sense that the generating process starts with one cherry node and adds cherries and merges cherries one by one until the root.
 The second method, in contrast, is ``top-down'': it starts with the root and sequentially selects edges to bifurcate or to sample (terminate) as time moves forward.
 This method utilizes the Catalan diagonal structure of the $\mathbf{F}$-matrix.
 The last model generates one entry at a time sequentially along the $\mathbf{F}$-matrix via Bernoulli probabilities.
 This last model can be specialized to a class of Beta-splitting models.